changeworld/azure-docs.ja-jp/articles/azure-stack/azure-stack-whats-new.md

 ---
-title: What's new in Azure Stack | Microsoft Docs
+title: What&quot;s new in Azure Stack | Microsoft Docs
-description: What's new in Azure Stack
+description: What&quot;s new in Azure Stack
 services: azure-stack
-documentationcenter: ''
+documentationcenter:
 author: HeathL17
 manager: byronr
-editor: ''
+editor:
+ms.assetid: 872b0651-0a92-4d28-b2e6-07d0a4a9a25a
 ms.service: azure-stack
 ms.workload: na
 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 09/26/2016
+ms.date: 10/25/2016
 ms.author: helaw
+translationtype: Human Translation
+ms.sourcegitcommit: c9cc04a692a75bd821fc28a06eb9ef6fb2fbd2b8
+ms.openlocfilehash: 56139980e5997c8b08b03ce07c885cd696372a84

 ---
-# <a name="what's-new-in-azure-stack-technical-preview-2"></a>What's new in Azure Stack Technical Preview 2
+# <a name="whats-new-in-azure-stack-technical-preview-2"></a>What's new in Azure Stack Technical Preview 2
 This release provides new features for both tenants and administrators.

 ## <a name="network"></a>Network